leipelt/hello-world/README.md

 ### SEO tags

-Cayman Blog includes simple SEO tags from [jekyll-social-metatags](https://github.com/leipelt/jekyll-social-metatags).
+leipelt Blog includes simple SEO tags from [jekyll-social-metatags](https://github.com/leipelt/jekyll-social-metatags).
 Have a look at the page for its usage.

 The usage is compatible with the plugin [Jekyll SEO Tag](https://github.com/jekyll/jekyll-seo-tag), which provides a battle-tested template of crowdsourced best-practices.